MarkBaggett/504lab/docs/solution.md

 ```

-Once netcat connects the backdoor prints "TheFlagisBlack" followed by a random number.
-Hmm perhaps this backdoor must have been created by a 1980s punk rock band.
+Once netcat connects, the backdoor prints "TheFlagisBlack" followed by a random number.
+Hmm, perhaps this backdoor must have been created by a 1980s punk rock band.
 Regardless, now you can answer the next question.

 ```
 What is flag printed when you connect to the backdoor?
 TheFlagisBlack197168254